toddcf/code-snippets/git/git-overview.md

 Once all your changes are added to Staging, you commit those changes and they become tracked by Git.

 You can jump back to previous commits if you need to.
+(See [Reverting Changes](reverting-changes.md).)